MunibQazi12/soundcheck-scheduler/README.md

 ## What this project is

-Soundcheck Scheduler is a frontend application built to manage and visualize sound-check workflows.
+Soundcheck Scheduler is a frontend application built to manage and visualize sound check workflows.

-It focuses on:
+The focus is not visual polish.

+The focus is how the UI behaves, scales, and stays predictable as complexity grows.

+This project emphasizes:
 - Interactive UI behavior
 - Audio-related state handling
-- Predictable, scalable frontend architecture
+- Clear and scalable frontend architecture

-This project is not about visuals alone.
-It is about how the UI behaves, scales, and stays maintainable as complexity grows.

 ---